ari-dasci/S-EvoPruneDeepTL/README.md

-# S-EvoDeepTLPruning
+# S-EvoPruneDeepTL

-This is the official repository of EvoDeepTLPruning: Evolutionary Algorithm for Deep Transfer Learning by Pruning Neurons in Dense Layers
+This is the official repository of EvoPruneDeepTL: An Evolutionary Pruning Model: for Transfer Learning based Deep Neural Networks

 ## Code

-The implementation of EvoDeepTLPruning is divided in the following folders:
+The implementation of EvoPruneDeepTL is divided in the following folders:

    * EvoDeepTLPruning FC1 FC2: the folder contains the python files for the one layer approaches.
    * EvoDeepTLPruning Both: this folders contains the python files for the both layer approach.